UPPS 04.04.11 - University Classification and Compensation

 BRP is included in base pay.
 An eligible employee’s base pay must be at least the University Pay Plan minimum for that job, plus the amount of BRP.

-University Longevity Program (ULP)(Staff) – Each regular staff employee is entitled to receive a 1.5 percent base pay increase every two years up to a maximum of four such increases from the initial eligibility date and is limited to four such increases during an employee’s lifetime.
+University Longevity Program (ULP) – Each regular staff employee is entitled to receive a 1.5 percent base pay increase every two years up to a maximum of four such increases from the initial eligibility date and are limited to four such increases during an employee’s cumulative employment in a ULP position.

 State Longevity Pay and Hazardous Duty Pay – Certain staff employees are entitled to receive longevity pay or hazardous duty pay in addition to their regular salaries.